steenhansen/electric-snakes/readme.md

 Electric-Snakes is a multiplayer snake game server, written in Typescript, using Redux and Immutable.js to hold state.
-Interactions are communicated via WebSockets to and from Node.js server to and from plain Javascript browsers.
+Interactions are communicated via WebSockets between the single Node.js server and several plain Javascript browsers.

 ![visual explanation](https://github.com/steenhansen/electric-snakes/blob/master/electric-snakes.png)